Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Irish Doodles are active and love to run and play.
 However, they do not require hours of work or physical interaction every day to stay healthy as they age.
 What each Irish Doodle does require is a brisk, 5–20-minute walk around the neighborhood or apartment community each day.
 They will never turn down a game of fetch in the yard, and they will not hesitate to play a game of tug-of-war with another dog or a child companion in the house during evening hours.

-On the other hand, owners can expect their Irish Doodle to spend a great deal of time cuddling, hanging around, and lying near laps whenever possible.
-These dogs are chill when everyone else is and excited when the social situation calls for it, if they get a quick walk and regular interactive attention.
+However, owners can also expect their Irish Doodle to spend a great deal of time cuddling, hanging around, and lying near laps whenever possible.
+These dogs are chill when everyone else is and excited when the social situation calls for it, as long as they get a quick daily walk and regular interactive attention.

 Training 🎾

-The intelligence and eagerness to please that most Irish Doodles exhibit makes them awesome animals to work with when it comes to training.
-These dogs can easily learn the basics including, come, sit, and stay.
+The intelligence and eagerness to please that most Irish Doodles exhibit make them awesome animals to work with when it comes to training.
+These dogs can easily learn the basics, including come, sit, and stay.
 They can also learn advanced skills, such as fetching the remote control and properly greeting visitors at the door.

-These dogs can also learn agility training and excel in competitions, thanks to the smarts of their Poodle side and the agility of their Irish Setter side.
+These dogs can learn agility training and excel in competitions due to the smarts of their Poodle side and the agility of their Irish Setter side.
 Hunting training is possible, but owners should not expect this mixed breed to become a superb hunter for commercial reasons.

 Grooming ✂️